jDataView/jBinary/README.md

   * **setParams(...params...)** - additional/custom initialization method with input arguments while creating type.
   * **resolve(getType)** - inside this function type should resolve it's inner dependency types using given ``getType`` method so it could be cached by engine.
   * **...add anything else you want to be able to access in property instances...**

+If you want to use references like in standard types (see above), you may call `this.toValue(value, allowResolve=true)` from inside your `jBinary.Type` instance.

 **jBinary.Template** is useful for creating custom wrapper around underlying type.